i-shubham-tech/Interview-Ready-Question/REACT-BASED.md

 what is props drilling

-Props drilling is a condition in react where data is pass through multiple level of component even they do required . so that deeply nested child component can receive data

-this problem is solve using context api or state management such as redux
+Props drilling is a condition in react where data is pass through multiple level of component even they do required . so that it reach to  deeply nested child component this problem is solve using context api or state management such as redux

 what is context api

-context api is the feature in react that used to share data globally across all components without passing prop manually at each level
+context api is the feature in react that used to make data avaliable globally so it can access across all component .It prevent from prop drilling

 what is Class component and functions component